26 Sep The Best TRX Rehab Exercises

-If you would like to purchase a suspension trainer I highly suggest looking at the Edge Suspension Trainer which at only $60 is a fraction of comparable products.
+If you would like to purchase a suspension trainer, I highly suggest looking at the Edge Suspension Trainer, which at only $59.99 is a fraction of comparable products, for the same high quality.

-Want a great warm up exercise for a suspension trainer?
+Want a great warm-up exercise for a suspension trainer?
 Using one for wall angels allows you to easily progress and regress depending on your shoulder and thoracic mobility.
-You can also easily push backward to fire the upper quarter posterior chain while working on mobility.
-Great warmup!
+You can also easily push backward to fire the upper back while working on mobility.

 A challenging drill to maintain a neutral lumbar spine as the arms are raised overhead.
-Great for anyone needing anterior core strength and especially for the active population like CrossFitters who move into excessive lumbar extensions with overhead lifting.
+Great for anyone needing anterior core strength and especially for the active population like CrossFitters, who move into excessive lumbar extensions with overhead lifting.
+This is one of my favorite TRX exercises for midline stability.

 Zach Long, The Barbell Physio